 The takeaway?
 Notable social causes or important messages can be exponentially effective if they are leveraged appropriately.
 When attempting to get a reaction out of the audience, particularly, Gen Z, hashtags should accompany a call to action that facilitates this reaction.

 Today, hashtags are a growing way of expressing solidarity and a unified voice over social media.
-With Gen Z as your audience, they want to know how to connect with your brand and use your hashtags to create something meaningful.
+If you don’t know how to reach Gen Z, this might be helpful to incorporate.
+They want to know how to connect with your brand and use your hashtags to create something meaningful.